3 Trail Locations in Fremont

 Lastly, here is a park that I recommend in the Niles area.
 Niles is one of those places you must visit if you come to Fremont.
 It has so much film history; before Hollywood existed, many black-and-white films were produced here.
 Charlie Chaplin was very known in the area.
 There is also a Silent Film Museum, which is so amazing.

-The Niles Community Park is tucked away and a great place to walk around.
+The Niles Community Park is tucked away and is a great place to walk around.
 It also has a large pond that you can see all around the park.
 The park also provides a small playground for children, a picnic area, tennis courts, and a trail that loops the park.
 It’s a great place to visit with the family; this is a go‑to spot for my kiddos when they need some outdoor nature therapy.

 Your Thoughts: Have you hiked in Fremont before?